harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 50,270 genes were in the total gene set
 50,228 genes were in the all comparison set
-50,255 genes were in the high confidence comparison set
+50,255 genes were in the high confidence comparison set 50,247 genes were in the highly expressed comparison set

 Extract fastas of gene sets